 Spirit of Discovery

 Spirit of Discovery takes the charms of a boutique hotel to the seas, featuring cabins complete with private balconies – perfect for watching sunsets.

 Dover, Gateway to England, is home to one of the UK's most modern and progressive cruise ports.
-Opened in 1997, its position on the south east coast makes it ideal if you want to travel to the Baltic, Norway and Scandinavia, and with the busiest ferry port in Europe, the town is easily reached by road or high-speed rail.
+Opened in 1997, its position on the south east coast makes it ideal if you want to travel to the Baltic, Norway and Scandinavia, and with the busiest ferry port in Europe, the town is easily reached by road.
 And the iconic White Cliffs are the perfect setting for taking to the oceans and sailing away.